-We recently explored the matter of how long it takes to align two ranges of cars when one company takes over another or there is an administrative merger.
+We recently explored the matter of how long it takes to align two ranges of cars when one company takes over another or there is a merger.
 In the cases of Ford and GM, covered earlier, the process seems to take under a decade.
 Are there counter examples?

 BMW’s difficulties in handling the English patient need no further elaboration.
 BMW approached the management of Rover by trying to remain hands-off and to allow Rover’s engineers to proceed with building up Rover’s identity after the Honda-era and insisting Rover remained a maker of front-drive cars focused on comfort.